 Living in Mt.
 Airy, PA

 Mt.
 Airy's name perfectly captures its ambiance.
-Tree-lined streets on gentle slopes along the bank of Wissahickon Creek enfold ample Colonial stone homes and an historic business corridor with cobblestone streets.
-Miles of multiuse trails snake their way through dense parkland, offering residents the opportunity to get out and enjoy the area's leafy beauty.
+Tree-lined streets on gentle slopes along the bank of Wissahickon Creek enfold ample Colonial stone homes and a historic business corridor with cobblestone streets.
+Miles of multi-use trails snake their way through dense parkland, offering residents the opportunity to get out and enjoy the area's leafy beauty.

 Many consider Mt.
-Airy, Pennsylvania, the perfect place to raise children because of a number of factors, including good schools and a large percentage of well-educated residents who support educational ideals create an environment where kids can excel at their studies.
+Airy, Pennsylvania the perfect place to raise children due to a number of factors, including good schools and a large percentage of well-educated residents who support educational ideals create an environment where kids can excel at their studies.
 Low crime and a high incidence of home ownership contribute to Mt.
 Airy's stability, though the quiet neighborhood is scant on nightlife.
 There's also a low vacancy rate, and because housing is in high demand, you won't find inexpensive homes for sale in Mt.
-Airy; the least costly Mt.
+Airy.
+The least costly Mt.
 Airy real estate found in the city center is still priced well above the national average.
-Most residents work in white-collar jobs, and you'll find workers with careers centering around computers or math.
+Most residents work in white-collar jobs and you'll find workers with careers centered around technology or math.

 Things to Do in Mt.
 Airy

 Getting Around Mt.
 Airy

 Connect with the Southeastern Pennsylvania Transportation Authority (SEPTA) rail system along two lines that serve Mt.
 Airy.
 The Chestnut Hill East and Chestnut Hill West lines stop at several locations on the east and west ends of the neighborhood.
 Spacious single-family homes in the community are in high demand, but family oriented events and amenities make it a desirable place to raise a family, retire, or just enjoy outdoor living.